micro-ROS/micro-ROS.github.io/_docs/index.md

 ## Architecture

-We're basically following the ROS2 architecture and make use of its middleware pluggability to use DDS-XRCE, which is suitable for micro-controllers.
+We're basically following the ROS2 architecture and make use of its middleware pluggability to use DDS-XRCE, which is suitable for microcontrollers.
 Moreover, we use an RTOS (NuttX) instead of Linux.
-On micro-controllers many different RTOS's are used, so we also add an RTOS abstraction layer (AL), to make porting to other RTOS possible.
+On microcontrollers many different RTOS's are used, so we also add an RTOS abstraction layer (AL), to make porting to other RTOS possible.

 ![](/img/micro-ROS_architecture.png)